CodeFrite/blockchain-developer-bootcamp-final-project/readme.md

 - web3.js (Blockchain connection)
 - Miro (prototyping).
 You can follow this link to see the process: [Miro Board](https://miro.com/app/board/o9J_lwU-JWc=/)

+## Certificate as an NFT

+If I succeed in this bootcamp, I would be glad to receive my certificate as an NFT on this address: 0x1911617464465fCF30e109bFb3A60C752950f304

+Thank you :)

 ## Possible improvements

 As for any projects, particularly in the context of a time framed bootcamp, there is always room for improvements.
 Please find below an non-exhaustive list of features that could be added/corrected: